tiprankstipranks

 Our growth could suffer if the markets into which we sell our products and services decline, do not grow as anticipated, or experience cyclicality.

 Our growth depends in part on the growth of the markets which we serve, and visibility into our markets is limited (particularly for markets into which we sell through distribution).
 Our quarterly sales and profits depend substantially on the volume and timing of orders received during the fiscal quarter, which are difficult to forecast.
-Any decline or lower than expected growth in our served markets could diminish demand for our products and services, which could adversely affect our financial statements.
+Any decline or lower than expected growth in our served markets could diminish demand for our products and services, which could adversely affect our financial results.
 Certain of our businesses operate in industries that may experience periodic, cyclical downturns.
 In addition, in certain of our businesses, demand depends on customers' capital spending budgets, and product and economic cycles can affect the spending decisions of these entities.
 Demand for our products and services is also sensitive to changes in customer order patterns, which may be affected by announced price changes, changes in incentive programs, new product introductions, and customer inventory levels.
 Any of these factors could adversely affect our growth and results of operations in any given period.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.